 Transmission refers to the gears inside a dirt bike that determine how much of the engine’s energy it takes to turn the rear wheel.
 You shift through the gears using a small lever by your left foot.
 In lower gears, the motocross accelerates quickly but tends to have a low top speed.

 In higher gears, the bike accelerates slowly but has a high top speed.
 You shift gears to maintain the best acceleration and speed for the trail riding track.
 The best trail bikes usually come with either a five-speed or six-speed transmission.
 When you compare the two gear ratios, a six-speed increase in torque transfer capabilities.
 The torque capability is almost thirty percent higher than a five-speed transmission.
 This is due to wider diameter gears.

 The frame of a dirt bike has to be made of lightweight material like aluminum for superior controllability on air.
 Most motocross bikes weigh less than two hundred and fifty pounds.
 The lighter the bike, the faster the ride will go, and the easier it will take to the air when jumping off bumps and hills.

 For this roundup, the winner is KTM 250 SX-F. This motocross has always been designed for global domination.
 It has always exceeded the expectations of many dirt trail riders.
 The lateral view of the bike displays heavy-duty parts that scream extreme performance.
 The bike itself is extremely light for superior controllability.

-The four-stroke engine has taken this bike to ridiculously high extremes.
+The four-stroke engine has taken this bike to ridiculously high extremes including its ride.
 Its well-balanced engineering provides class-leading power.
 The five-speed transmission ensures that the rear wheel gets all the power it needs.
-The gear position sensor gives you important information about the four-stroke engine phase.
-The aluminum chassis offers a great feeling on the ground and in the air.
+The gear position sensor gives you important information about the 4-stroke engine phase.
+The aluminum chassis offers a great feeling on the ground for better ground clearance and in the air with a ride.